aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (lzhao4−stat6250): What decides the number of iterations in DO statement?
 - Question (cyuan10-stat6250): If the BY statement is not included in the Do loop, what happens?
 - Answer (cyuan10-stat6250): Then it will default to 1 unit increments.
+- Question (aalamri−stat6250): What statement determines the stopping value of the loop?

 [Course Textbook Chapter 14, Problem 3]